Corporate Formation

 Land Trusts for Conservation in Florida

 Another type of land trust is one that is established to conserve and protect natural resources.
 Florida is a rich ecosystem with many tracts of land that can provide protection to bird life, plant life, and a range of recreation opportunities.
 Property owners may donate their land to conservancy projects and not-for-profits, and this can also come with certain tax benefits and breaks.
 When property owners donate their land for conservation, they may draw up specific rules about how the land can and cannot be used.
 Usually this type of land trust includes rules about land use to ensure that the land is conserved for future generations.
 The land may be used for recreational use but development and mining may not be permitted, for example.
-If you are considering donating land for conservation or starting a conservation land trust, reach out to Legal Counsel, P.A. which employs a Florida land trust lawyer who can walk you through all steps of establishing a conservation Florida Land Trust in Orlando, Florida.
+If you are considering donating land for conservation or starting a conservation land trust, reach out to Legal Counsel, P.A. which employs Orlando Florida land trust lawyers who can walk you through all steps of establishing a conservation Florida Land Trust in Orlando, Florida.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.

 Protect Your Land and Future

 A Florida Land Trust is only useful in very specific circumstances.
 However, if you are considering establishing a Florida Land Trust, it is important that you do it right and manage the trust properly.
-If you have questions about whether a Florida Land Trust is right for your investment plan, business, real estate plan, or for your estate planning, reach out to Legal Counsel, P.A. which employs a Florida Land Trust lawyer who can help you understand the options you might have.
+If you have questions about whether a Florida Land Trust is right for your investment plan, business, real estate plan, or for your estate planning, reach out to Legal Counsel, P.A. which employs Orlando Florida Land Trust attorneys who can help you understand the options you might have.
 Have questions?
 We have answers.
 Contact Legal Counsel, P.A. today at 407-982-4321.